Buffden/battle-arena/docs/05-PROJECT_MANAGEMENT/EPICS/EPIC_VS_3_FIRST_PLAYABLE_MATCH.md

 ---

-### VS-3-4: Implement hero movement and weapon firing with physics engine
+### VS-3-4: Hero Movement, Weapon Firing with Physics Engine, and Turn Management

 **User Story:** As a player, I want to move my hero and fire shots so that I can play the game and try to win.